skalawag/theguidetocuba.io/content.md

 ## 3.2.
 Hello Cuba!

-Before getting started, use the `gem` command to install Cuba:
+To get started, use the `gem` command to install Cuba:

 ```no-highlight
 $ gem install cuba